arcotek-ltd/fusion360/README.md

-# fusion360
+# Configurations example
-Demo of configurations
+An example of what can be done with configurations and design tables.
+A feature that is seriously lacking in Fusion 360.